Clinic Kitty Extraordinare, Feline Executive Officer (FEO), Expert Snack, Treat, and Tidbit Taster (EST &TT), Best Spots for Napping expert (BSN)

 Jenn’s family includes not only her parents and her older brother’s family but also her little four legged furry family.
 The 5 dogs and 3 cats all have their own personalities and Jenn cherishes each one of them.
 All you have to do is ask them.

 During good weather you can find Jenn camping with her family or friends.
 She enjoys movies, concerts and especially visiting her niece.

-Kerri, a native of Western Washington, relocated to the Yakima area around 3 years ago.
-A passionate animal lover since she was a child she wanted to integrate her desire to help animals with her career.
+Kerri, a passionate animal lover since childhood wanted to integrate her desire to help animals with her career.
 Her love for animals has inspired her to work with rescue groups to help find foster and forever homes for several needy animals.
 In her spare time Kerri enjoys watching movies with her husband Ryan, kayaking, and floating the river,